Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 differently than intended by Lobaro my cause damage to people, the environment, or the device.**

+## Quick-start
+This is a basic guide to get the GPS-Tracker running using the free LoRaWAN-Network [The Things Network][ttn] (TTN).
+TTN supply documentation that helps you in following this steps.
+Any LoRaWAN-Network can be used.
+Refer to the rest of the manual for detailed information.

+- Create an account on [The Things Network][ttn-console]
+- Create a new application for the Lobaro GPS Tracker V3
+- Copy our [Reference Parser](#parser) to your application
+- Create a new Device in your new application in TTN
+- Adjust the device parameters `DevEUI`, `AppEUI`/`JoinEUI`, and `AppKey`.
+Either change the values in the TTN-Device entry or change the configuration of the GPS-Tracker using the Lobaro Config Adapter
+- Make sure you have coverage by a TTN-Gateway and GPS (outside)
+- Insert batteries into the tracker
+- Check for data in TTN

 ## Operating the GPS Tracker
 Once batteries are inserted into the device, it will start working.
 The Tracker will most likely need to be adjusted to your personal LoRaWAN configuration (see chapter "Configuration").

 ### Batteries
+Please see our page on [Battery Disposal](../../background/weee-disposal.md#batteries).

 The LoRaWAN GPS Tracker default power supply consists of two series connected off-theshelf 1.5V 'AA' sized batteries.
 Be sure to get the polarity right, see the '+'-Symbol on the